Mendiak/pulse.roots/README.md

 ## Contributing

-Contributions to SonicRoots are welcome!
+Contributions to PulseRoots are welcome!
 If you'd like to contribute, please follow these steps:

 1. Fork the repository
 2. Create a new branch (`git checkout -b feature/AmazingFeature`)